DavidRimar/TwitterETL_AcademicAPI_FilteredStream/README.md

-# Twitter Academic API ETL
+# ETL Process for Twitter Academic API - Filtered Stream endpoint

-This projects implements an ETL process streaming data from Twitter's Academic API v2, transforming the data to abide the schema and load the Tweets to a local PostgreSQL.
+This projects implements an ETL process streaming data from Twitter's Academic API v2 (Filtered Stream endpoint), transforming the data to abide the schema and load the Tweets to a local PostgreSQL.